Secure File Transfers & PGP Encryption Tutorial

 Step 7: Run a test outbound job.

-In the Job Schedule panel, select the when you want file transfer jobs to execute.
+In the Job Schedule panel, select when you want file transfer jobs to execute.
 Once the job is scheduled to run automatically, you will not have a pop-up window to view job status.
 To check job completion status, go to File > Logs and select the log file covering the time when the job ran.
 Then, filter the log file to find the exact entries for the job that you ran.
-Also, Diplomat MFT Standard Edition provides email notifications when jobs run and DIplomat MFT Enterprise Edition includes a real-time job monitor.
+Also, Diplomat MFT Standard Edition can monitor the local source path for new files so that it becomes a hot folder rather than relying on a schedule, and it can provide email notifications as well as Slack or MS Teams alerts when jobs run.
+Diplomat MFT Enterprise Edition includes a real-time job monitor and much more.